vrchatapi/vrchatapi-csharp/docs/InviteApi.md

 ## GetInviteMessages

-> List&lt;InviteMessage&gt; GetInviteMessages (string userId)
+> List&lt;InviteMessage&gt; GetInviteMessages (string userId, string messageType)

 List Invite Messages

-Returns a list of all that users Invite Messages.
+Returns a list of all the users Invite Messages.
 Admin Credentials are required to view messages of other users!
+Message type refers to a different collection of messages, used during different types of responses.  * `message` = Message during a normal invite * `response` = Message when replying to a message * `request` = Message when requesting an invite * `requestResponse` = Message when replying to a request for invite

 ### Example